Visuospatial Memory - Corsi Paradigm

 The Hippocampus and Spatial Memory

-The hippocampus is most famous for its role in long-term episodic memory, but it also plays a critical role in spatial working memory — the short-term holding and manipulation of locations and spatial sequences.
+The hippocampus is most famous for its role in long-term episodic memory, but it also plays a critical role in spatial working memory - The short-term holding and manipulation of locations and spatial sequences.
 The right hippocampus is particularly specialised for visuospatial processing: patients with selective right hippocampal damage, such as those who underwent right temporal lobectomy for epilepsy treatment, showed a marked reduction in Corsi span in Corsi's original studies.

 Neuroimaging studies using fMRI confirm that the Corsi task recruits a right-lateralised network including the right hippocampus, right parietal cortex (especially the intraparietal sulcus), and right dorsolateral prefrontal cortex.
 The parietal region maintains the visuospatial representation of block locations, while the prefrontal cortex manages the sequential order and response execution.

 Why visuospatial memory differs from verbal memory: Spatial locations cannot be efficiently rehearsed sub-vocally the way numbers and words can.
-Instead, the visuospatial sketchpad uses a form of mental "visual inspection" — mentally retracing the path of the sequence.
+Instead, the visuospatial sketchpad uses a form of mental "visual inspection" - Mentally retracing the path of the sequence.
 This is why the Corsi span (~5.5) is systematically lower than digit span (~7): the spatial rehearsal mechanism is less efficient than articulatory rehearsal for maintaining ordered sequences.

 The hippocampal basis of spatial memory also explains why Corsi span is particularly sensitive to early Alzheimer's disease, which preferentially attacks hippocampal circuits.
 Longitudinal studies show that Corsi span declines earlier and faster than digit span in preclinical Alzheimer's, making it a potential early biomarker.
 For a deeper look at how spatial memory relates to navigation, see our article on the hippocampus and spatial navigation.